drsantos89/twave-alternans-matlab/README.md

 ![image](https://user-images.githubusercontent.com/9551412/135170075-7267bf92-079d-40e6-9084-3b7f7e38a1c6.png)

-Where,  $P$ corresponded to the accumulated amplitude of the power spectrum, usually at a $f = 0.5Hz$. $P_{N}$ and $\sigma_{P_{N}}$ corresponds respectively to the mean and standard deviation of the power spectrum at the noise band, usually set at $f=[0.43:0.49]Hz$.
-The K\textsubscript{score} measures the statistical significance of the alternans in relation to the noise levels while K\textsubscript{TWAM} is a direct measure of the TWA magnitude.
+Where,  'P' corresponded to the accumulated amplitude of the power spectrum, usually at a 'f' = 0.5Hz.
+P_{N} and \sigma_{P_{N}} corresponds respectively to the mean and standard deviation of the power spectrum at the noise band, usually set at f=[0.43:0.49]Hz.
+The Kscore measures the statistical significance of the alternans in relation to the noise levels while KTWAM is a direct measure of the TWA magnitude.
 A visual representation of the algorithm is shown in the figure below.

 ![image](https://user-images.githubusercontent.com/9551412/135169912-7b55fe98-3615-4ede-b6b4-8a1ff4684fe7.png)